mjenior/promptpal/README.md

 - refine: Designed to assist with iterative prompt engineering and refinement
 - story: Retells plot of popular books and movies to appropriate for ~3 year olds with fun changes to characters
 - write: Writing assistant to help with clarity and brevity
-- game: Videogame developer with a focus on UI and player experience

 Example 1:
 ```bash